influxdata/docs-v2/content/influxdb/v2.0/reference/internals/shards.md

 - **Hot shards:** [Un-compacted](#shard-compaction) shards actively being written to.
 - **Cold shards:** [Compacted](#shard-compaction) shards not actively being written to.

-To write to a shard, the shard must be hot (un-compacted).
+To write to a shard, the shard must be hot.
 Typically, only the most recent shard group contains hot shards, but when backfilling historical data, all shards that receive newly written historical data are hot until the backfill is complete and the shards are re-compacted.